graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 ### **Part 2: The Detailed Execution Plan**

 This plan is designed to be executed sequentially by an engineer.
-It assumes the engineer has the following tools installed: `git`, `docker`, `docker-compose`, and `yq` (for YAML parsing in shell scripts).
+It assumes the engineer has the following tools installed: `git`, `docker`, `docker compose`, and `yq` (for YAML parsing in shell scripts).
 All work should be done within a single parent directory.

 #### **Phase 0: The Developer Control Plane**